OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 Version  | Date | Comments
 ---------| -----| --------
-1.0  | August 13, 2021 | Initial release
+1.0  | January 23, 2023 | Initial release

 ## Copyright

-Copyright (c) 2021 Microsoft Corporation.
+Copyright (c) 2023 Microsoft Corporation.
 All rights reserved.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.